-A: The patented EARTHBOARD Pedalboard System circuitry provides 9v, the same as is required for most guitar effects pedals.
+A: The patented EARTHBOARD Pedalboard System circuitry is 9v, the same as required for most guitar effects pedals.

 2: What if I have a 12v or 18v pedal - can I use both at one time?

 A: You can use 9v, 12v, and 18v pedals at the same time with EARTHBOARD.
 Our Gravity Boot Tethers are designed to provide the appropriate voltage to each pedal.
-The system includes 9v Tethers however if you need 12v or 18v Tethers, they are available upon request.
+Each EARTHBOARD Pedalboard System comes with 9v Tethers however if you need 12v or 18v Tethers, they are available upon request.

 4: How long does it take to charge the battery?

 A: Initial charge should be 24 hours.
 The battery takes a 2A input charge.
 Following the initial charge, to recharge a fully depleted battery takes approximately 3-4 hours.
 Individual results may vary.

 5: Oops, I forgot to charge my battery.
 Is there any backup so I can still use my EARTHBOARD?